We mobilize volunteers for projects such as wildlife-friendly fencing and habitat restoration, to benefit wildlife and their environment.

-We will advocate on issues that affect wildlife in the Upper Henrys Fork Watershed.
+We advocate on issues that affect wildlife in the Upper Henrys Fork Watershed.

-We will collaborate with organizations and individuals that share our values.
+We collaborate with organizations and individuals that share our values.

-We will educate the public and decision-makers through our website, social media, and other outreach efforts.
+We educate the public and decision-makers through our website, social media, and other outreach efforts.

-We will organize our volunteer base to build the power we need to protect wildlife.
+We organize our volunteer base to build the power we need to protect wildlife.

 HFWA in Boise